2022 Merit Awards Finalist Guide

-This year’s Virtual Merit Awards will hold its project presentation and judging sessions via Zoom, while the event itself will be held on the online events platform Hopin.
-Below is a brief overview of the finalist process and requirements for this year’s Virtual Merit Awards.
+This year’s Merit Awards will hold its project presentation and judging sessions via Zoom, while the event itself will be held in person.
+Below is a brief overview of the finalist process and requirements for this year’s Merit Awards.
 For more detailed information on a topic, view the relevant tab.

 - Present your project to a panel of judges (Zoom)

 This year’s Finalist Presentations will be held virtually via Zoom.
 Each project team has been assigned a presentation time, which will be communicated to you.
 You will receive an email with the link to your zoom room several days before your presentation date.
 Following your team’s presentation, one member of your team will remain in the Zoom room to participate in a 5-minute interview that will be used for promotional purposes.
 Please make sure to view the Presentation & Judging tab on this page for more specifics.

 Schedule and zoom links can be found here.

 Each project team must submit a project poster digitally, which the CBC will then print.
 Two (2) 20” x 30” storyboards will be placed on display at the Merit Awards Dinner, on May 5, 2022.

 - Name of project team (owner, architect, general contractor, and engineers).